You’re just about to play your favorite song on your Crosley record player. But all of a sudden your record player won’t spin. Frustrating, right?

 You don’t have to lose your night’s sleep if your record player is not spinning.

-It’s a pretty common issue with Crosley record players.
-And it can be fixed pretty easily too!
+It’s a pretty common issue with Crosley Record Players and Thomas Pacconi Record players suffer from this issue too.
+However, it can be fixed pretty easily!

 Now, before finding the problems, let’s briefly understand how the two types of record players work.